stefantafara/location-list-bot/README.md

 ## Development

 Want to contribute?
 Great!
-You can add some features or adapt the bot to your goals, for example, for storing any kind of lists, for example, such as TODO
+You can add some features or adapt the bot to your goals, for example, for storing any kind of lists, for example, such as TODO or shopping list